Starlink vs. 5G Home Internet: Which Is Best for You in 2026?

 Starlink is available nationwide and around the world—at least in theory.
 The service is available over a vast area, including much of the U.S., Mexico, Canada, South America, Europe, Australia, and even a handful of spots in Africa and Asia.

 5G home internet availability varies a bit from provider to provider.
-T-Mobile offers more or less nationwide coverage, with Verizon only slightly behind.
+T-Mobile offers more-or-less nationwide coverage, with Verizon slightly behind.
 AT&T brings up the rear, covering only a handful of major cities.
 The Federal Communication Commission (FCC) offers a map that shows where there is coverage.

 Starlink vs. 5G home internet speed